numpy/numpydoc/doc/install.rst

         numpydoc_xref_ignore = {'type', 'optional', 'default'}

     The default is an empty set.
+numpydoc_use_autodoc_signature : bool
+    Should numpydoc attempt to create signatures for functions or defer to sphinx autodoc?
+    ``False`` by default.
 numpydoc_edit_link : bool
   .. deprecated:: edit your HTML template instead